mkodekar/AchievementToast/README.md

 ```

 ##Usage
-Just use it as you use toast but you unlike toast it has multiple method inferences/ implementation
+Just use it as you use toast but unlike toast it has multiple method inferences / implementation
-please refere to the sameple app for more details.
+please refer to the sample app for more details.

 ## Contributing